froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 });
 ```

-The _gulp-galen_ plugin works in the standard Gulp way.
-First, we import the plugin using `require`.
-We define the task using `gulp.task()`.
-The body of the task takes a _src_ file pattern (our test suite), which is piped into a `gulpGalen.test()` function.
-We pass any configuration we need to provide to Galen in this function.
+The _gulp-galen_ plugin works in the standard Gulp way:

+1. We import the plugin using `require`.
+2. We define the task using `gulp.task()`.
+3. The body of the task takes a _src_ file pattern (our test suite)
+4. The file pattern is piped into a `gulpGalen.test()` function.
+5. We pass any configuration we need to provide to Galen in this function.
 In this case, we set the path of the HTML report.

 To run this task, we need to have Pattern Lab running in another terminal session using `gulp patternlab:serve`.

-Our test task can be run in another session using `gulp test:visual`.
+Our test task can be run in another session using `gulp test`.
 As before, Galen should run our checks in a Firefox session and produce a report.

 We now have a test suite that runs with one simple command.
 We can use this suite as the basis for all our Pattern Lab tests.
 Now let's move on to running our spec at different viewport sizes.